-Although the future growth areas will be unknown, it is important that airlines are "proactive and reactive in constantly assessing the external environment" (Buhalis, 2003 p.
+Although the future growth areas will be unknown, airlines must be "proactive and reactive in constantly assessing the external environment" (Buhalis, 2003, p.
 55).
-This may then allow them to gain a competitive advantage by adapting the latest ICTs when they become available.
-Furthermore Buhalis (1998 p.
+This may then allow them to gain a competitive advantage by adopting the latest ICTs when they become available.
+Furthermore, Buhalis (1998, p.
 420) adds that "The future success of tourism organizations and destinations will be determined by a combination of innovative management and marketing, intellect and vision, as well as strategic use of advanced ITs".